flrx/validator/doc/rule.md

 Password should contain one lowercase character
 ```

-`AllRule` also accepts a `concatenator` which concatenates all the validation messages.
+`EachRule` also accepts a `concatenator` which concatenates all the validation messages.

 ## Custom Validation Rule